 - The degrees of freedom formula.

 What are degrees of freedom?
 Definition

-Let's start with a definition for degrees of freedom:
+Let's start with a definition of degrees of freedom:

 That may sound too theoretical, so let's take a look at an example: